oscarotero/psr7-middlewares/README.md

 ### Client info

 * **ClientIp** Detects the client ip(s) and create two attributes in the request instance: `CLIENT_IPS` (array with all ips found) and `CLIENT_IP` (the first ip)
-* **ClientLanguage** Detects the client language using the Accept-Language header and calculate the most preferred language to use.
-Create two attributes in the request instance: `CLIENT_LANGUAGES` (array with all languages found) and `CLIENT_PREFERRED_LANGUAGE` (the preferred language according with the array of available languages that you can set in the constructor)
+* **AcceptLanguage** Detects the client language using the Accept-Language header and calculate the most preferred language to use.
+Create two attributes in the request instance: `ACCEPT_LANGUAGE` (array with all languages accepted by the client) and `PREFERRED_LANGUAGE` (the preferred language according with the array of available languages that you can set in the constructor)
+* **AcceptType** Detects the client content-type using the Accept header and calculate the most preferred format to use.
+Create three attributes in the request instance: `ACCEPT_TYPE` (array with all formats accepted by the client), `PREFERRED_TYPE` (the preferred mime-type according with the array of available languages that you can set in the constructor) and `PREFERRED_FORMAT` (the format name, for example: html or json, instead the mime types "text/html", "application/json").
+This middleware uses also the path extension to choose the preferred type, for example, if the request uri is "/post/12.json", the preferred format is "json".

+### Misc

+* **BasePath** Strip off the prefix from the uri path of the request.
+This is useful if the root of the website is in a subdirectory.